richstokes/meshtastic_terminal/README.md

-# Meshtastic Scripts
+# Meshtastic Terminal

-A collection of scripts for playing with Meshtastic devices.
-These scripts allow you to monitor chat messages, broadcast messages with acknowledgment tracking, and interact with Meshtastic mesh networks.
+A terminal interface for chatting via Meshtastic.

 ![Meshtastic TUI Screenshot](images/screenshot1.png)

+## Overview

+Meshtastic Terminal is a modern terminal UI for real-time communication over Meshtastic mesh networks.
+Monitor messages, send texts, and manage your mesh network directly from your terminal.

-## Scripts
+## Features

-### 1. Meshtastic TUI (`meshtastic_tui.py`)
-A modern terminal UI for monitoring Meshtastic messages in real-time with the ability to send messages.

-**Features:**
 - Real-time message display with timestamps
 - Interactive UI using Textual framework
 - Node discovery tracking with persistence